dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 author: Dylan Cunliffe
 ---

+> *[Insert video: Full demonstration — Car detected → Pedestrian waits → Crossing allowed]*

 ## 🚦 Overview and Motivation

 Modern urban intersections are chaotic environments.
 My project aims to demonstrate how low-cost embedded systems can contribute to **safer and more intelligent intersections**.

 I created a **real time intersection awareness system** using the NVIDIA Jetson Orin Nano, a live camera feed from a usb webcam, the YOLOv8 object detection model, a push button for pedestrians, and a set of LED traffic lights.
 When the system detects a vehicle approaching from the side street, the camera picks it up, the yolo model detects a car, and a state machine triggers a cycle of the intersection.
 The user can also press a button to simulate a pedestrian requesting to cross.

+My motivation for this project came from wanting to re-create a complete AI-driven intersection system using **only low-cost hardware and open-source tools**—something that simulates real-world infrastructure challenges but is hands-on and understandable at a student level.

 The materials used for this project are:

 - A **Jetson Orin Nano Super Dev Kit**
+- A **USB webcam** to watch the intersection
 - **YOLOv8** real-time object detection
 - **Push-button input** for pedestrian crossing
 - **LED traffic-light modules**
+- 330–1kΩ **resistors**
+- Jumper wires + **breadboard**
 - A **Python controller** that synchronizes everything using shared files

----

-### Traditional Traffic Detection
-Most legacy traffic intersections rely on **inductive loop sensors** embedded in the road.
-These work by detecting disturbances in a magnetic field when a vehicle sits above the loop.
-While reliable, they come with significant downsides:

-- **Expensive installation** — requires cutting into pavement
-- **Difficult maintenance** — pavement cracks, weather damage, and resurfacing often break loops
-- **Single-purpose** — they detect only vehicle presence, not type, speed, or configuration
-- **No pedestrian awareness** — separate hardware is required

-Some systems use **radar**, **microwave sensors**, or **infrared**, but these add cost and still lack visual data.

-### Why Vision-Based Detection?
-Computer vision offers several advantages:

-- **Non-invasive** — no trenching or installing in-road hardware
-- **Adaptable** — detect cars, bikes, pedestrians, buses, or anything a model is trained for
-- **Upgradeable** — improve via model updates instead of hardware replacements
-- **Cheaper for prototyping** — a single camera + embedded board replaces multiple sensors

-My motivation for this project came from wanting to re-create a complete AI-driven intersection system using **only low-cost hardware and open-source tools**—something that simulates real-world infrastructure challenges but is hands-on and understandable at a student level.

 NVIDIA’s Jetson Orin Nano is a compact, power-efficient edge AI computer.
 It’s powerful enough to run **real-time YOLO detection** while simultaneously executing hardware control logic—making it ideal for embedded robotics, smart devices, and in this case, a vision-driven intersection controller.